EvanBogedin/evanbogedin_hw6TH_csi3150_fs2024/README.md

 });
 ```

+## CodeBase

-quizApp.js contains the following variables that control quiz operations such as how long the user has to answer a question and the user score.
+quizApp.js contains the following variables that control the various quiz operations such as how long the user has to answer a question and the user score as well as que_count to keep track of which question the user is on.

 ```js
   let timeValue = 15;